 It has to be said, maximum brightness from this lantern is very, very bright.
 It’s every bit as powerful as a pressure lamp and unlike cheaper battery lanterns it’s also adjustable.
 There are eight brightness settings, from a bright white flood to not much more than a night light, so it’s easy to get the perfect balance of illumination and battery life.

-If you’re camping with young children the Coleman Twin High Performance LED Lantern lantern has to be high on your shortlist; there are no worries about fire safety at all, because even at full power it doesn’t generate much heat.
+If you’re camping with young children the Coleman LED lantern has to be high on your shortlist; there are no worries about fire safety at all because even at full power it doesn’t generate much heat.

 It’s also safe to hang it inside a tent or under an awning, although be aware that the hanging loop is slightly flimsy – probably the only weak point in the design.
 It should stand up to normal use perfectly well though, just don’t abuse it.